IOR Africa

 South Africa’s E-Commerce Market Growth

-• Future Outlook: By 2025, analysts predict online retail could account for 10% of South Africa’s total retail market, fueled by shifting consumer habits and better access to digital platforms.
+By 2025, analysts predict that online retail could account for 10% of South Africa’s total retail market, driven by shifting consumer habits and improved access to digital platforms.

 Leading Product Categories